margauxarmanet/Calculator/README.md

 This calculator can be used on desktops, mobile, and tablets.

-### Improvements
+## Future improvements
-When I have time, I will learn to change the appearance of the operators "*", "-", and the dot ".".
+When I have time, I will learn to change the appearance of the operators "*", "-", and the dot "." in the results window, and apply the same changes to the buttons.